Name: Daniel Nicklin

 Occupation: Powertrain Systems Engineer

-Versatile and experienced Mechanical Engineer with experience of powertrain systems in the automotive sector.
-Previously working abroad has enabled me to grasp an understanding of diverse working approaches and how to encourage cooperation within a team.
+Versatile and experienced Mechanical Engineer with knowledge of powertrain components and systems in the automotive sector.
+Working abroad has enabled me to grasp an understanding of diverse working approaches and how to lead projects involving international teams.
 Strong desire to continuously learn and face new challenges in order for self-improvement.

 - Project Management

 - Test design, instrumentation and data analysis (Matlab)